akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The nurse shook her head.
 "He's already spoken for.
 The Royal Marshal marked him with the King's seal yesterday.
 If I sell him to you, they'll hang me for theft of Crown property.
 He's not a bird anymore, Beatrice; he's a piece of the King's war."

 The nurse looked at her, blunt but not unkind.
-"Count it a blessing that your own bird has rlived as long as she has.
+"Count it a blessing that your own bird has lived as long as she has.
 I can tell you that she's the only prime bird in three parishes that hasn't been crated for a knight's pot or soldier's cauldron."

 Beatrice’s throat tightened.
 This news was too much for her to bear and she burst into large wet tears.
 The normally gruff nurse patted her back.